Choose 1 from each semester from any of the subjects below

 9/10 Literacy

 Literacy at Middle School has been designed to provide support to students who would like to build confidence in their literacy skills at any level.
 This subject is open to all students, and will provide intensive literacy strengthening in relevant areas.
 Each student will be encouraged to set goals to work towards, and will be held accountable for working to their full potential.
-Literacy will pair well with Practical English or General English.
+Literacy will pair well with General English.

-Pathways: VCAL Literacy or VCE English.
+Pathways: VCE VM Literacy or VCE English.

 Students will: